DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: Benchmarks Experiments

 \section{Benchmarks \& Experiments}

-We show how \shortname can be used to as a benchmark for neural field methods.
-We propose to standardize metrics for comparisons across methods and provide results of baselines on these metrics.
-All our experiments use Nvidia GPUs (2080Ti, 3090, 4090, A5000) for training and evaluation.
+In this section, we show how \shortname can be used to benchmark dynamic neural field methods using standardized metrics, we analyze the effect of critical parameters on these methods, and justify the need for our dataset.
+These experiments were performed on Nvidia GPUs (RTX 3090, A5000) and involved \textbf{over 500 GPU-days} of training and inference.